dongrenguang/react-native-dragable-cell-edit-view/README.md

 # react-native-dragable-cell-edit-view
-Dragable and dropable cell edit view.
+Dragable and dropable cell edit view with animation.
 Accomplish with React Native and ES6.

 ## Demo
 <div align="center">